 4. If You Build It, They Won’t Automatically Come

 This is no Field of Dreams.
 When you build your car wash, you need a marketing plan and an impressive grand opening.

-There are plenty of ways to market your wash: Door hangers, digital ads, partnerships with your chamber of commerce, social media posts, etc. One tactic that proves to be especially successful is doing a soft opening with free washes.
+Then you can start planning the tactics.
+There are a plethora of tactics you can employ: Door hangers, digital ads, partnerships with your chamber of commerce, social media posts, etc. One tactic that proves to be especially successful is doing a soft opening with free washes.
 How long you offer free washes and the number you give away is up to you, but this is a great way to get people to try the wash and also gives you some time and experience to work out the kinks.